Australia Work Visa Requirements for Indian Citizens ✅

 • Community language skills: You will gain another 5 points if you have translator/ interpreter level skills in one of the country’s community languages.

 • Professional year: You will stand to gain another 5 points if you have completed a Professional Year in Australia for a period of at least 12 months in the last four years from either ACS/CPA/CAANZ/IPA/Engineers Australia.
-You must score a minimum of 65 points to qualify for a visa under the General Skilled Migrant Program
+You must score at least 65 points to qualify for a visa under the General Skilled Migrant Program.

 • Employer Nomination Scheme: Under this scheme, a permanent work visa is given to workers sponsored by their companies.